saimali1124/Mealmaven/README.md

 To run the app open two terminals, one for the server, other for the client

-In server terminal run commands: 'cd server' then 'node app.js'
+In server terminal run commands: 'cd server' then 'npm install dotenv' then 'node app.js'

-In client terminal run commands: 'cd client' then 'npm start'
+In client terminal run commands: 'cd client' then 'npm install react-scripts --save' then 'npm start'

+NOTE: The install commands mentioned above need to be run only the first time.